 1/2 tsp juniper berries, crushed

-Place the pastry on a floured work surface and roll out into a 30cm long by 15cm wide rectangle.
-Remove the sausage mix from the fridge and form into an even sausage shape, approximately 30cm in length
+Place the pastry on a floured work surface and roll out into a 11 3/4 in long by 6 in wide rectangle.
+Remove the sausage mix from the fridge and form into an even sausage shape, approximately 11 3/4 in in length

 Place the sausage in the middle of the pastry, so the ends are touching the edges of the pastry.
 Brush the pastry with the egg yolk, then wrap the pastry around the sausage.
 Carefully transfer to a baking tray, brush evenly with some more egg yolk and sprinkle with sesame seeds